-The main reason isometry is so popular is that it preserves all proportions of objects even within the projection — a trait other types of projection lack.
+The main reason developers create isometric games is that it preserves all proportions of objects even within the projection — a trait other types of projection lack.
 Thanks to this, an isometric world makes a 2D image look 3D.
 Isometric art is also called pseudo-3D or 2.5D.

 Read also: How to make an idle game

 The default battle mode in Brawl Stars is three-on-three teams.
 Players can team up with friends, which makes Brawl Stars a social game.
 However, if you don’t have friends who play this particular game (yet), you can be placed on a team with other random players.